ItsTalhaIqbal/skills-deploy-to-azure/README.md

   Encourage users to open new tabs for steps!
 -->

-## Step 1: Trigger a job based on labels
+## Step 1: Trigger a job based on labels...

 _Welcome to the course :tada:_